 He then asks you to troubleshoot software on your computer – not knowing how to, he then asks you to grant him access to your computer.

 What happens next!
 You were just duped right away with remote access scams.

 He installs software and asks you to pay the ransom until he receives the money into his account.

 There is a verity of cash loan scams out there.
 I personally experienced from DSA (Direct Selling Agent).
 This might have happened to you as well.

-I called back to confirm this issue but they explained that they’ve deducted Rs.10,000 for a processing fee and the rest for travel, medical and other vouchers which I never asked in the first place.
+I called back the lender to know this issue but they explained that they’ve deducted Rs.10,000 for a processing fee and the rest for travel, medical, and other vouchers which I had never asked in the first place.

 It’s just a scam and the manager never responded to my call further to discuss (Enter the processing fees % while submitting your application – It’s better to fill up the application on your own).